Towards a Homotopy Domain Theory: Arbitrary syntactical homotopic -models

-In this section we discuss some consequences of the arbitrary homotopic lambda models introduced in \cite{Martinez}, which correspond to a direct generalization (2-dimensional) of the traditional structured set models of a closed cartesian category (1-dimensional) as can be seen in \cite{DBLP:books/mk/Barendregt} and \cite{DBLP:books/mk/HindleyS08}.
+In this section, we discuss some consequences of the arbitrary syntactic homotopic lambda models introduced in \cite{Martinez}, which correspond to a direct generalization (2-dimensional) of the traditional structured set models of a cartesian closed category (1-dimensional) as can be seen in \cite{DBLP:books/mk/Barendregt} and \cite{DBLP:books/mk/HindleyS08}.